Pet Care Tips and Tricks for Your Furry Friend

 Keep chocolate and any toys with small parts out of their reach.

-Pets are family they deserve the right to enjoy Christmas with their families too
+Pets are family; they deserve the right to enjoy Christmas with their families, too.

-Flee Season & Prevention
+Flea Season & Prevention

 March is the beginning of flea season for animals.
 Most dogs and cats will pick up fleas at some point in their lives.
 In fact, fleas are one of the most common parasites your dog will encounter while on their walks or playing in the yard.
-If your cat is outdoors, they can pick them up in your backyard, from squirrels and raccoons that may walk through.
+If your cat is outdoors, they can pick up fleas in your backyard, from squirrels and raccoons that may walk through.

 You shouldn't ignore fleas.
-Female fleas can lay up to 40 eggs per day which can quickly lead to an infestation, both on your pet and in your home.
+Female fleas can lay up to 40 eggs per day, which can quickly lead to an infestation, both on your pet and in your home.
 They'll feed on the blood of any red-blooded mammal, including humans.

 Bites from these parasites can cause much more than an itch for your dog and cat.
-They can lead to more serious health problems like dermatitis, anemia( if a flea infestation is severe) and even a tapeworm infection, should your pet swallow an infected flea.
+They can lead to more serious health problems like dermatitis, anemia (if a flea infestation is severe) and even a tapeworm infection, should your pet swallow an infected flea.

 The best way to help keep your pet and your home flea-free is to use a regular preventative flea treatment.
-Talk to your veterinarian and they can prescribe the best flea protection for your pet.
+Talk to your veterinarian, and they can prescribe the best flea protection for your pet.

-At-Home Grooming Tips
+At-home Grooming Tips

 Grooming is an essential part of your pet's life.
-Brushing your pet regularly not only allows you to bond with your furry friend but it maintains the health of their coat.
+Brushing your pet regularly not only allows you to bond with your furry friend but also maintains the health of their coat.
 Regular maintenance of your pet’s fur, ears, nails, and teeth helps prevent painful and costly health issues that may require veterinarian care.
 Some breeds require less brushing while others need more frequent deep brushing.
-Having your pet on a routine daily grooming schedule or weekly schedule at home, along with regular visits to the groomer keeps your pet's hair in good condition.
+Having your pet on a routine daily grooming schedule or weekly schedule at home, along with regular visits to the groomer, keeps your pet's hair in good condition.
 Most breeds need to be fully groomed every 6-8 weeks.
-Routine brushing helps remove dirt and spreads the natural oils throughout their coat which helps in preventing mats, and tangles as well as keeping up on the shedding of the undercoat.
+Routine brushing helps remove dirt and spreads the natural oils throughout their coat, which helps in preventing mats and tangles as well as keeping up on the shedding of the undercoat.

 Here is a quick list of the basics to get you started: